chanjunweimy/FYP_Submission/doc/Report/README.md

 * [classifierProposedWithFeatureMean.csv](https://github.com/chanjunweimy/FYP_Submission/blob/master/doc/Report/classifierProposedWithFeatureMean.csv): is one of the appendix.
 It records the effect of normalized mean audio features to models.
 * [classifierProposedWithFeatureMeanStd.csv](https://github.com/chanjunweimy/FYP_Submission/blob/master/doc/Report/classifierProposedWithFeatureMeanStd.csv): is one of the appendix.
 It records the effect of normalized mean and std audio features to models.
 * [classifierProposedWithFeatureMeanStdFS.csv](https://github.com/chanjunweimy/FYP_Submission/blob/master/doc/Report/classifierProposedWithFeatureMeanStdFS.csv): is one of the appendix.
 It records the effect of feature selected normalized mean and std audio features to models.
+## Tool Used
+* [Mendeley](https://www.mendeley.com/downloads): used to organize all the resources and do the citation